surge-synthesizer/sst-jucegui/README.md

 For now this is just bps todo. this could all still be abandonware one day

 - Knob:
-    - group 2: modulation on knob and modulation edits
-    - group 3: modulation state
     - group 3: animation on knob
 - default values
 - Many to Many Data Interfaces with Updates